TIBHannover/oersi-frontend/README.md

 ## Field Configuration

 You can configure the fields that should be used in the frontend.
-This feature is work-in-progress.
-Already implemented:
-* basic fields
-* detail page content
-* embedding fields
-* fields used for html metadata

 ### General field configuration